cysouw/diathesis/text/c02_case.md

 Table: German marking of case {#tbl:german-case}

 Basically, almost all case-marked constituents are governed arguments.
-Yet, there are a few situations (to be discussed in detail below) in which overtly case-marked constituents are not arguments (or, alternatively, a very special type of arguments): quantified objects [@Next a], named objects [@Next b], cognate objects [@Next c], lexicalised noun-verb combinations [@Next d] and adnominal constituents [@Next e].
+Yet, there are a few situations (to be discussed in detail below) in which overtly case-marked constituents are not arguments (or, alternatively, a very special type of arguments): quantified objects [@next a], named objects [@next b], cognate objects [@next c], lexicalised noun-verb combinations [@next d] and adnominal constituents [@next e].

 :::ex
 a.
 Er schläft [den ganzen Tag].